ehrlinger/xportEDA/README.md

 The app first classifies the variables as continuous, logical or categorical.
 Any variable with only 2 unique values is interpreted as logical.
 An ad-hoc definition for categorical variables is any factor plus any variable with more than 2 and less than 10 unique values.
 By default, character variables are converted to factors, however if we have more than 20 levels, we will not show a panel figure for that variable.

-The app creates a faceted set of histograms for all categorical and logical variables, and another set of scatter plots for all continuous variables.
 Since we often are working in time-to-event settings, the app searches the variable names for some of our “standard” time related variable names to use for the x-axis.
 Typically, we use a “date of procedure” for this.
 However, if your data does not have a “time” variable name, we will select the first continuous variable for the x-axis.
 This variable can be changed though the Shiny interface.

+The app creates a faceted set of histograms for all categorical and logical variables, and another set of scatter plots for all continuous variables.
+For continuous variables, we also indicate missing values with rug marks at the bottom of each panel.

 A separate page is set up for visualizing individual variables, making it easy to export a single figure for use in reports or other communications.
 Useful for when your collaborators do not believe you are missing large chunks of data in a variable, or there are negative values for strictly positive variables, like height.